Air Fryer Meatballs

 - Salt and pepper.
 To taste.

 - Garlic powder.
-I’ve tried these meatballs with both fresh garlic and garlic seasoning, and the powder works best for the air frying.
-If I was baking or pan-frying these, then I’d use the fresh kind.
+I’ve tried these meatballs with both fresh garlic and garlic seasoning, and the powder works best for air frying.
+If I were baking or pan-frying these, then I’d use the fresh kind.

 - Eggs.
 Room temperature.